aws/aws-graviton-getting-started/dotnet.md

 ## .NET 5
-The .NET team has significantly improved performance with .NET 5, both generally and for Arm64.
-The team focused on Arm64-specific optimizations in the .NET libraries and evaluation of code quality produced by RyuJIT and resulting outcomes.
+With .NET 5 Microsoft has made specific Arm64 architecture optimizations.
+These optimizations were made in the .NET libraries as well as in the machine code output by the JIT process.

  * AWS Compute Blog [Powering .NET 5 with AWS Graviton2: Benchmarks](https://aws.amazon.com/blogs/compute/powering-net-5-with-aws-graviton2-benchmark-results/)
  * Microsoft .NET Blog [ARM64 Performance in .NET 5](https://devblogs.microsoft.com/dotnet/arm64-performance-in-net-5/)

 ## Building & Publishing for Linux Arm64
 The .NET SDK supports choosing a [Runtime Identifier (RID)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) used to target platforms where the applications run.
-They're used by .NET packages to represent platform-specific assets in NuGet packages.
+These RIDs are used by .NET dependencies (NuGet packages) to represent platform-specific resources in NuGet packages.
 The following values are examples of RIDs: linux-x64, ubuntu.14.04-x64, win7-x64, or osx.10.12-x64.
-For the packages with native dependencies, the RID designates on which platforms the package can be restored.
+For the NuGet packages with native dependencies, the RID designates on which platforms the package can be restored.

 You can build and publish on any host operating system.
 As an example, you can develop on Windows and build locally to target Arm64, or you can use a CI server like Jenkins on Linux.
 The commands are the same.